CarlosAMolina/rust-web-development-with-warp-tokio-and-reqwest/README.md

 You have to evaluate what option gives a better performance.

+## Authentication and authorization

+### Registration endpoint

+It allows to send an email and password combination to the server.

+### Login endpoint

+The login endpoint is the entrance to the application, sends back a token that is the key to authorizing HTTP requests.

-## Middleware
+### Middleware

-A middleware is placed after the HTTP request is accepted by a route, and before it is passed to the route handler.
+A middleware is placed before the HTTP request is passed to the route handler.

-It's job is to extract or add information to a request, so the route handlers can do their job.
+It's job is to add information to a request, so the route handlers can do their job.
+For example, it adds the parameter account ID.

+### Rout handlers

+They extract information from the request and check for a valid token to know if a client is allowed to modify the resource.

+A token is a stateless way of authentication.
+You can have a database table with active tokens to invalidate tokens in the future.

 ## Configuration